McDonald's January sales dragged down by China, Japan

 Customers were further spooked last month after objects, including a tooth and plastic, were found in McDonald's food in Japan.

 McDonald's in a statement on Monday said "brand recovery" was a top priority in Asia.
-It has suspended ties with Shanghai Husi parent OSI Group LLC, and its Japanese unit shifted supply chain oversight to its chief financial officer.
+It has suspended ties with Shanghai Husi parent OSI Group LLC [OSIGP.UL], and its Japanese unit shifted supply chain oversight to its chief financial officer.

 TWO-MONTH TREND